 Interviews recorded by Crossing East Executive producer Dmae Roberts and Alan Montecillo in Portland in collaboration with APANO’s Kara Carmosino.
 These include:

-- Writer activist Scot Nakagawa of ChangeLab grassroots political lab
+- Writer/social justice organizer Scot Nakagawa of ChangeLab grassroots political lab.

 - Jo Ann Hardesty, president of the Portland chapter of the NAACP